-Don’t damage forest soil and land
+Avoid damaging forest soil and ground

 Habitat Function Type of work